 All our staff are experienced in child-care.
 There is a training programme in place so that all key persons will hold a Level 3 in childcare.
 Our Manager has Early Years Professional Status: a level 6 qualification in Child Care.

-Catherine Morey (Manager and Early Years Professional.)
+Manager and Early Years professional

 She is the Special Educational Needs Coordinator, SENCO.
 She also has a Post Graduate Certificate in Education, Early Years: Systems Leadership.
-Catherine is a resident of south oxford with children at local schools.
-She has been able to offer peer to peer support of other settings in her role as a Leader of Early Learning with Oxfordshire County Council a scheme that ended in 2018 and continues to be involved in various professional support schemes with the County, such as network meetings.
+Catherine is a resident of South Oxford with children at local schools.
+She has been able to offer peer-to-peer support of other settings in her role as a Leader of Early Learning with Oxfordshire County Council (a scheme that ended in 2018) and continues to be involved in various professional support schemes with the County, such as network meetings.

 Ben began working as a key person at the Setting in Spring 2015.
 He is a member of the community with children at local schools and runs the Hogacre Eco-Park in Grandpont.
 He has a BA (hons) in Outdoor Education and was previously a Forest School Teacher.